anshulbshah/Blurred-Image-to-Video/README.md

-# Bringing Alive Blurred Moments! [arXiv](https://arxiv.org/pdf/1804.02913.pdf)
+# Bringing Alive Blurred Moments!

 Built a deep architecture to extract a temporally consistent video from a motion blurred images.
-The work is first of its kind as the traditional algorithms extract only a single deblurred image.
+The work is among the first of its kind as the traditional algorithms extract only a single deblurred image.
 The model uses a recurrent network built using ConvLSTM cells.
   ![alt text](https://github.com/anshulbshah/Blurred-Image-to-Video/blob/master/bl.png)

 Generated Video :